OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 5. As a user, I can switch the selected day to a different day to view a list of all upcoming activities on that day
+### 5. As a user, I can switch the selected day to a different day so that I can view a list of all upcoming activities on that day

 **Given**: The user has authenticated, and a date is selected